MR

 • Annual Premiums: $1 billion

-Equitable Life Insurance has its advantages and downsides.
+Equitable Life Insurance Company of Canada has its pros and cons.
 Before buying, you should carefully consider the pros and cons of Equitable Life Insurance products.
 This will guide you in deciding whether or not it is the perfect fit for your needs.

 • You can easily convert term life plans to any permanent plans offered by Equitable Life Insurance without submitting any proof of insurability.

-• It allows you to bundle your coverage with critical illness and other term life riders.
+• It lets you bundle your coverage with critical illness and other term life riders.

 • It allows you to create a family plan with a child term rider.